Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Proposed fast randomized algorithms for computation of the GTSVD

-In practice, for the computations \eqref{pi}-\eqref{pi_2} to be stable, we employ the t-QR decomposition or the t-LU decomposition or a combination of them \cite{halko2011finding,ahmadi2022efficient,ahmadi2022randomized}.
-Then, by applying the t-QR algorithm to the mentioned compressed tensors, we can obtain orthonormal bases for them, which are used to get small sketch tensors by projecting the original data tensors onto the compressed tensors.
-Since the sizes of the sketch tensors are smaller than the original ones, the deterministic algorithms can be used to compute their GTSVDs.
-Finally, the GTSVD of the original data tensor can be recovered from the GTSVD of the compressed tensors.
+The second proposed randomized algorithm is presented in Algorithm \ref{ALG:RGTSVD2} where we first make a reduction on the given data tensors by multiplying them with random tensors to capture their important actions.
+Then, by applying the T-QR algorithm to the mentioned compressed tensors, we can obtain orthonormal bases for them (Line 3-4 in Algorithm \ref{ALG:RGTSVD2}), which are used to get small sketch tensors by projecting the original data tensors onto the compressed tensors \footnote{Here, the compressed tensors are the tensors $\underline{\bf Q}^T_{1}*\underline{\bf X}$ and $\underline{\bf Q}^T_{2}*\underline{\bf Y}$ in Lines 5-6 of Algorithm \ref{ALG:RGTSVD2}.
+We also call them the sketch tensors.}.
+Since the sizes of the sketch tensors are smaller than the original ones, the deterministic algorithms can be used to compute their GTSVD.
+Finally, the GTSVD of the original data tensors can be recovered from the GTSVD of the compressed tensors.
 Note that in Algorithms \ref{ALG:RGTSVD1} and \ref{ALG:RGTSVD2}, we need the tubal rank as input, however, this can be numerically estimated for a given approximation error bound.
-For example, we can use the randomized fixed-precision developed in \cite{yu2018efficient} and for the case of tensors, the randomized rank-revealing algorithm proposed in \cite{ugwu2021tensor,ugwu2021viterative,ahmadi2022efficient} is applicable.
+For example, for matrices, we can use the randomized fixed-precision developed in \cite{yu2018efficient} and for the case of tensors, the randomized rank-revealing algorithm proposed in \cite{ugwu2021tensor,ugwu2021viterative,ahmadi2022efficient} is applicable.
+Similar to Algorithm \ref{ALG:RGTSVD1}, if the frontal slices of a given tensor do not have a fast decay, the power iteration technique and the oversampling method should be used to better capture their ranges.
+More precisely, the random projection stages in Algorithm \ref{ALG:RGTSVD2} (Lines 1-2) are replaced with the following equations

+In practice, for the formulations \eqref{pi}-\eqref{pi_2} to be stable, we employ the T-QR decomposition or the T-LU decomposition or a combination of them \cite{halko2011finding,ahmadi2022efficient,ahmadi2024randomized}.

 \RestyleAlgo{ruled} \LinesNumbered

 \RestyleAlgo{ruled} \LinesNumbered